rajshah14/Smart_weather_indicator/README.md

 Note
 -------

-DO NOT FORGET TO PUT THE 'city.list.json' IN THE SAME LOCATION AS YOUR PROGRAM BEFORE RUNNING THE PROGRAM
+ - DO NOT FORGET TO PUT THE 'city.list.json' IN THE SAME LOCATION AS YOUR PROGRAM BEFORE RUNNING THE PROGRAM
+ - You can change the API key you get from  OpenweatherAPI website for free, and replace the key in line 7